The Pest House: Plot

 A young couple sit in a car, sharing a story of a serial killer from the area.
 They hear sounds outside, and the boyfriend steps out to see what they are.
 His girlfriend is terrified when she hears sounds of a struggle, and investigates to find him dangling above the car, dead.

-Millennium Group members Frank Black (Lance Henriksen) and Peter Watts (Terry O'Quinn) examine the crime scene.
+Millennium Group investigators Frank Black (Lance Henriksen) and Peter Watts (Terry O'Quinn) examine the crime scene.
 Black is skeptical when Watts notes that similar killings have occurred in the past, believing it is simply an urban legend.
-However, an inmate at the psychiatric hospital nearby was committed for similar murders.
+However, an inmate at a nearby psychiatric hospital was committed for similar murders.
 Unconvinced that he could have escaped, the pair nevertheless visit the facility.
 They meet Dr. Ellen Stoller (Melinda McGraw), who reluctantly assists them in interviewing their suspect, E. Jacob Woodcock.
-Woodcock admits the killing fits his methods, but denies involvement.
+Woodcock admits the killing fits his methods but denies involvement.
 The interview is terminated when two inmates begin fighting.

-That night, another couple is brutally killed on the highway.
-Black and Watts investigate, but they deem the deaths unconnected.
-However, Black notices that the newest murders are identical to the prior crimes of "Bear", one of the inmates involved in the previous day's fight.
+That night, another couple is brutally killed on a highway.
+Black and Watts investigate but deem the deaths unconnected.
+However, Black notices that the murders are identical to the prior crimes of "Bear" (C. Ernst Harth), one of the inmates involved in the previous day's fight.
 Stoller is adamant Bear cannot be responsible—until she finds the victim's hand in the cafeteria's stew.
-Bear insists someone took something "from inside" him, but has a seizure before he can explain.
+Bear insists someone took something "from inside" him but has a seizure before he can explain.
 Between this incident and Woodcock insisting that Edward (Justin Louis) has stolen his dreams, Black realizes someone in the hospital is causing the deaths.